 The RPI-X type price controls are implemented through Charge Restriction Conditions within each of their respective licenses.
 Price controls remunerate Licensees for efficient capital and operating expenditure and a reasonable return on capital.
 RPI-X also provides efficiency incentives where Licensees retain benefits from operating more efficiently than Authority’s forecast but also incurs losses if operating less efficiently.

-Electricity Spot Market
+Oman Electricity Market Liberalization

 Oman Spot Market – Market Operator Separation

 With the Introduction of the electricity spot market in Oman, OPWP will be undertaking the Market Operator Functions as well as procuring power from the Pool (referred to as Power Procurer in the Market Rules Document).
 Thus, to ensure that any (real or perceived) conflict of interest between OPWP’s two (2) roles under the Market Rules is avoided, the Authority has issued the attached document to specify Market Operator Separation Requirements.

 Pursuant to Condition 14A (3) of the OPWP Licence, this document identifies the details of the administrative, managerial, operational, financial, system and/or other requirements for the proper separation of the Market Operator to ensure compliance with the Licence and the Market Rules Document and ensure that the Market Operator Functions are properly discharged by OPWP (Separation Requirements).